-Crs# Course Name Description Credit SA300 Practice During the course of this semester each student will build professional strategies, further develop their portfolio, identify audiences and establish life habits, using recently completed creative projects, resources culled from their digital archive, tied to future planning and aspirational goals.
+Crs# Course Name Description Credit MA300 During the course of this semester each student will build professional strategies, further develop their portfolio, identify audiences and establish life habits, using recently completed creative projects, resources culled from their digital archive, tied to future planning and aspirational goals.
 Based upon awareness of students existing strengths and need for further development, the course prepares students for a successful Thesis year and the pursuit of postgraduate and/or professional pathways.
 Through iteration, research, and practice, students will complete this course with a digital portfolio, resource archive, visual and verbal presentation skills and a practical and conceptual framework toward professional pathways.
-Prerequisites: second semester junior standing.
-3 SA400 The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
-The Thesis Project will be completed during the second semester of the student's Senior year and presented during Focus Week of that semester.
-Prerequisite: Senior standing.
-3 SA410 Studio Arts Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-Prerequisites: Senior standing or permission of Deptartment Chair.
+Prerequisites: second semester Junior standing.
+3 MA400 Media Arts Thesis The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
+Each student completes a coherent body of work or a substantial singular project that evolves from the student's creative practice and demonstrates vision, thought, competence, and an understanding of the work's historical and social context and reflects the maturity of the artist.
+The Thesis Project will be completed during the second semester of the student's senior year and presented during Focus Week of that semester.
+Prerequisite: Senior standing and TH401.
+3 MA410 Media Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
 3